dogwonder/juckWonder/src/markdown/README.md

 `gulp data`

-Uses a [google spreadsheet](https://docs.google.com/spreadsheets/d/1oB3KRCP_zk2AyaQf92VaCdWmkjO9r1qbZyn0ZmD-Hm8/edit#gid=0) to manae site data, this is pulled down via `gulp data` (part of the build process).
+Uses a [google spreadsheet](https://docs.google.com/spreadsheets/d/1oB3KRCP_zk2AyaQf92VaCdWmkjO9r1qbZyn0ZmD-Hm8/edit#gid=0) to manage site data, this is pulled down via `gulp data` (part of the build process).
 A ruby script `update_data.rb` is used to transform the CSV into JSON files

 Site data
 `set global = data.site[0]`